Sergei-Korneev/obsidian-local-images-plus/README.md

 **NOTE: This plugin can change all your notes at once, so you should consider doing backups of your files periodically.**

-Since 0.14.5 attachments' names are generated according to MD5, therefore they are pretty unique within the vault.
+Since 0.14.5 attachment names are generated according to MD5, therefore they are pretty unique within the vault.

 This means you can place them everywhere, replace in a tag absolute path with file name in your note and Obsidian will still show them.